denisraslov/stylelint-value-no-exposed-custom-properties/README.md

 ### true

-If the first option is `true`, then [Value No Exposed Custom Properties] requires defined custom properties to be used instead of exposed values, and the following pattern are _not_ considered violation:
+If the first option is `true`, then the plugin requires defined custom properties to be used instead of exposed values, and the following pattern are _not_ considered violation:

 ```css
 :root {